Anne Shirley: Avonlea schoolteacher years

-In Anne of Avonlea, Marilla decided to take in her cousin's twin children, Davy and Dora (continuing Anne's "curse of twins").
+In Anne of Avonlea, Marilla decided to take in her third cousin's twin children, Davy and Dora (continuing Anne's "curse of twins").
 However, Anne took to them, especially Davy, immediately.
 Anne learns to manage the twins via a mixture of good humour and understanding.
 Besides teaching, Anne joins the Village Improvement Society that works to demolish ugly abandoned houses, repaint the village and plant a garden at the crossroads.
 The mean-spirited neighbour Mr. Harrison attacks Anne as a "red-headed snippet" who sits around "reading yellow-covered novels".
 When a famous author Mrs. Morgan visits Avonlea, Anne greets her with a nose turned red owing to her mistakes in applying the wrong skin lotion as Anne goes to absurd lengths to be prepared to meet the world-famous Mrs. Morgan, which results in chaos, though all works out well in the end.
 Meeting Mrs. Morgan inspires Anne to try writing, where trapped in an abandoned hen-house, she writes out a dialogue between flowers and the birds in the garden.
 Another scrape occurs at her school, where Anne forces a student to throw a package into the school stove, unaware that the offending package were firecrackers.
 The following year, Rachel Lynde's husband Thomas died and Rachel moved in with Marilla at Green Gables, leaving Anne free to continue her education at Redmond College (based on Dalhousie College) in Kingsport, Nova Scotia.
 Anne was pleased because Gilbert would also be going to Redmond the following year.
 After the wedding of her friend Miss Lavendar, Anne first realized that there was a possibility that Gilbert felt more for her than friendship, and "The page of girlhood had been turned, as by an unseen finger, and the page of womanhood was before her with all its charm and mystery, its pain and gladness."
 Anne once again walks with Gilbert while the narrator notes, "Behind them the little stone house brooded among the shadows.
 It was lonely but not forsaken.
 It had not yet done with dreams and laughter and joy of life".